rkrug/ROriginStamp/README.md

     ## attr(,"class")
     ## [1] "OriginStampResponse"

-The status of the timestamb can be queried by
+The status of the timestammp can be queried by

 ``` r
 get_hash_info( hash )